Technical Standards for Admission

 Candidates are urged to ask questions about the program’s technical standards for

-requirements.
-Questions may be directed to the program director.
-Revealing a disability
+may be directed to the program director.
+Revealing a disability is voluntary; however,

-necessary before any accommodations may be considered in the learning
+such disclosure is necessary before any accommodations may be considered in the learning

 Information about disabilities is handled in a confidential manner.
 Reasonable accommodations will be made to qualified applicants with a disability in such circumstances and on such terms as required by the Americans with Disabilities Act.
 Reasonable accommodations require program and institutional approval.
 Requests for accommodations must be submitted in writing, allowing sufficient time prior to matriculation for action on these requests, pursuant to Policy 01-061 Nondiscrimination on the Basis of Disability, Americans with Disabilities Act Compliance.